Sesbania rostrata: Inoculation of seeds

 In many soils, especially where new tree species are being incorporated the appropriate Rhizobium strain is not present.
 This is one of the main problems a farmer may face when incorporating S. rostrata in their fields.
 Inoculants can be purchased from private companies or obtained from non-profit organizations.

 A cost-effective and practical seed inoculation method would be the slurry method.
 The inoculant can also be applied right into the soil but this method may be more expensive.
 The N2Africa seed inoculation practical guide and the FAO pocket manual on legume inoculants provide detailed information on inoculation methods.

 Dual inoculation

-The dual inoculation of S. rostrata with Glomus mosseae and Azorhizobium caulinodans has been shown to increase plant height, as well as concentration and uptake of nitrogen (N) and phosphorus (P) in shoots and roots.
+The dual inoculation of S. rostrata with Funneliformis mosseae and Azorhizobium caulinodans has been shown to increase plant height, as well as concentration and uptake of nitrogen (N) and phosphorus (P) in shoots and roots.
 Vesicular-arbuscular mycorrhizal fungi (VAM) increases P uptake in plants even in soils low in P. The symbiosis between a leguminous tree, Rhizobium and mycorrhizal fungi, increases nodulation, nitrogen fixation, and growth.
 N-fixation needs an optimal and constant supply of P to the root and nodules.
 Due to the low P availability in tropical soils this application would be especially useful in the tropics.